crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/test_environment.md

 sidebar_position: 10
 ---

-Youn need a test environment for several reasons:
+You need a test environment for several reasons:
  - Creatation of new parsers or scenarios
  - Testing new features or in general
  - Showcase a bug or a corner-case